Security lock

 07

-In addition, many companies employing agile development methods rely on WAFs because any errors in development are mitigated by firewall protection.
+In addition, many organizations that use agile development methods rely on WAFs, as any errors in development are mitigated by firewall protection.

 08